 For some reason, women are afraid to ask for help.
 Get over it.
 It is simply too difficult to return to work on your own.
 The good news is that asking for help becomes easier the more you do it.
 And you will do it a lot.
 Take a chance and ask a former colleague to grab a coffee with you; request that a friend makes an email introduction to a great connection, or call your old boss and get some guidance.
 You’ll be very surprised at how willing people are to help if you are brave enough to ask.

-And if you’re struggling with finding motivation to make change, with figuring all this stuff out, and would love a professional to guide you through a process, then career coaching may be for you.
+And if you’re struggling with finding motivation to make change, with figuring all this stuff out, and would love a professional to guide you through a process, then career consultancy may be for you.
 Check out my one-to-one JumpStart Your Job Search package for personalised, expert support.
-If you book in for your 4 x sessions before 15 May (you can start at any time), you'll receive 20 per cent off the regular package price.
+If you book in for your 4 x sessions before 30 September (you can start at any time), you'll receive 20 per cent off the regular package price.
 Get in touch today and let's get your job search plan in place and get you hired!